-On every hike I make I keep a running tally of the things I see and do.
+On every hike I keep a running tally of the things I see and do.
 It’s a fun little exercise that, for example, gives me a total of my hiked kilometres at the end of the month, and more stuff like that.

 Here’s the moose I almost walked into, it was very relaxed and let me take a few pictures before it disappeared into the woods:

 And, for the first time ever, I crossed Shoal Bay Road without getting my feet wet!
-I usually just wade through the inundated section of the access trail, but I figured I’d try something new this time: I brought some trash bags to put my legs in…
+I usually just wade through the inundated section of this access trail, but I figured I’d try something new this time: I brought some trash bags to put my legs in…

 Some people bring high rubber boots, others bring sandals and a towel, but I wanted to keep things as lightweight as possible since I’m hauling a ton of photo equipment already.
 These trash bags did the trick even if they did make me look a little silly.